etro-js/etro/README.md

 ![Screenshot](screenshots/2018-11-03_0.png)

 Movie.js is an in-browser video-editing framework.
 Similar to video-editing software, it lets you layer media and other content on a timeline.
-Audio, video and other tracks are supported, along with powerful video and audio manipulation to existing tracks.
+Audio, image, video and other tracks are supported, along with powerful video and audio manipulation to existing tracks.

 Some things you can do with this framework are making a video-editor with a UI, making a machine-generated video, or just having fun mixing videos.
 Being very flexible and extendable, you can choose to only use the core components or define your own.